gpantera/Gosh/GoshReports.md

 Typically no comments need to be added.
 What few comments we use are reference links, such as a link to a relevant Internet standard.

 As you go, add any new task that has status.
 Every card in a sprint/product column you are working on should have a color indicating your status with it.
 When a task is not on the board or not color-coded, we will get confused what you're doing.
 It should take under 2 minutes daily for you to keep your trello columns up to date.
 For developers working on only one product during a sprint, you will only have one column to update.
+A column will typically have 10 to 20 tasks.

 -000-